pepkit/pepdbagent/docs/README.md

 ## Annotation

-The `.annotation` module provides an interface to PEP annotations -- that is, the information *about* the PEPs (or, the PEP metadata).
-Annotation also provides project search functionality.
-You access the annotation interface through `<agent>.annotation`.
+The `.annotation` module provides an interface to PEP annotations.
+PEP annotations refers to the information *about* the PEPs (or, the PEP metadata).
+It also provides project search functionality.

 Example:
 ```python